directus/directus/docs/guides/headless-cms/content-translations.md

 - Familiarity with [creating collections](/app/data-model/collections#create-a-collection) and
   [creating fields](/app/data-model/fields#create-a-field-standard) inside Directus.

+You will be creating several collections (one for storing different languages, one for your content, and one junction collection that will store all the different translations of your content).
+Once you setup the data model, you will test by adding a few languages and some translated content.
+Lastly, you'll interact with the translations via the API.

-## Create Languages Collection
+## Create A Languages Collection

-First, you'll need to create a new collection for all the different languages you'll support.
+Create a new collection for all the different languages your application will support.

 1. Go to Settings > Data Model and create a new collection for `languages`.